isene/RTFM/README.md

 ;      | Show command history in right pane
-L      | Start 'locate' search for files, then use '#' to jump to desired line/directory ENTER  | Refresh the right pane r      | Refresh RTFM (recreates all windows.
+L      | Start 'locate' search for files, then use '#' to jump to desired line/directory ENTER  | Refresh the right pane w      | Change the width of the left/right panes (left pane ⇒ ⅓ ⇒ ¼ ⇒ ⅕ ⇒ ⅙ ⇒ ½ ⇒ ⅓) r      | Refresh RTFM (recreates all windows.
 Use when resizing windows or in case there is garbage somewhere) q      | Quit
 Q      | QUIT (without writing changes to the config file)